FabianSieper/NotionGoogleSheetsSync/README.md

 ```
 .\main.sh column_name content_type content_to_filter_for
 ```
 Here, it is filter for column_name = content_to_filter_for.
 The content_type is required for the internal request of the script.
-This, for example, might be "richt_text" for a default text, or "text" for a title column.
+This, for example, might be "richt_text" for a default text or title column.

 ## Features
 * Pulls data from a Notion database and formats it for a Google Sheet.